Ronnie Hawkins: Career

 Robbie Robertson wrote in his 2016 memoir Testimony about how his band the Suedes and he had opened for the Hawks at the Dixie Arena in the west end of Toronto when he was 15.
 He described Hawkins spinning, flipping, and camel walking when Jimmy Ray "Luke" Paulman launched into a solo on his lead guitar, then tumbling and landing at Paulman's feet.
 He said of the show, "It was the most violent, dynamic, primitive rock 'n' roll I had ever witnessed, and it was addictive."
 It was also the first time he saw Levon Helm, whom he described as a "young beam of light on drums" at the center of it all.

 The Hawks were playing at Le Coq d'Or for a few more weeks, and Robertson hung around them as much as possible, hoping he could absorb some of their southern "mojo".
 One afternoon, he overheard Hawkins say he needed some new songs, since they were going into the studio to record the next month.
 Hoping to ingratiate himself, Robertson stayed up all night and wrote two songs, "Someone Like You" and "Hey Boba Lu", and played them for Hawkins the next day.
-The showman was impressed and recorded both of them for his new album, Mr Dynamo.
+Hawkins was impressed and recorded both of them for his new album, Mr Dynamo.

-A year later in 1960, Robertson pawned his prized 1957 Fender Stratocaster to buy a bus ticket south from Toronto to Fayetteville, Arkansas, to audition for a job with Ronnie Hawkins and the Hawks, "the most wicked rock 'n' roll band around".
-Levon Helm met the guitarist at the Greyhound bus station and initiated him into the ways of the Deep South.
+A year later in 1960, Robertson pawned his prized 1957 Fender Stratocaster to buy a bus ticket from Toronto to Fayetteville, Arkansas, to audition for a job with the Hawks, "the most wicked rock 'n' roll band around".
+Levon Helm met Robertson at the Greyhound bus station and initiated him into the ways of the Deep South.
 This was Robertson's first time in the South, and he was hoping to take the place of Fred Carter, Jr., who had played with Hawkins's cousin, Dale Hawkins, and Roy Orbison.
-The band went to Levon Helm's home town of Helena in the Mississippi Delta, where Robertson spent some time at the Helms' family farm.
+The band went to Helm's home town of Helena in the Mississippi Delta, where Robertson spent some time at Helm's family farm.

-Then Helm and he returned to the Rainbow Inn, a local motel in which Hawkins had ensconced the band, and practiced songs from the Hawks' repertoire.
+Helm and Robertson returned to the Rainbow Inn, a local motel in which Hawkins had ensconced the band, and practiced songs from the Hawks' repertoire.
 The motel was owned by a local ferry operator, Charlie Halbert, who had helped many musicians just starting out in the business, including Conway Twitty and Elvis Presley.
 When Hawkins offered him the job, Robertson asked how much he would be paid, and Hawkins responded, "Well, son, you won't make much money, but you'll get more pussy than Frank Sinatra."
 Hawkins, with Helm in tow, then went to England to promote his new record, where they met Eddie Cochran and Gene Vincent, who were on tour there.
 Meanwhile, still at the Rainbow Inn, Robertson tried to learn as much of the band's repertoire as he could, in an environment that he recalled as "rockabilly boot camp".